cloudflare/cloudflare-docs/products/workers/src/content/platform/cron-triggers/index.md

 <Aside type="note" header="Testing Cron Triggers and potential delays">

 A recommended way for testing your Cron Trigger is to first deploy it to a test domain.
-Adding a new Cron Trigger, updating an old Cron Trigger, or deleting a Cron Trigger may take minutes for changes to propagate to the edge.
+Adding a new Cron Trigger, updating an old Cron Trigger, or deleting a Cron Trigger may take minutes for changes to propagate to the Cloudflare network edge.

 </Aside>

 ## Viewing past events

-Users can review the execution history of their Cron Triggers on the Past Events section of the [Workers Triggers tab](https://dash.cloudflare.com/?to=/:account/workers) or through Cloudflare's [GraphQL Analytics API](https://developers.cloudflare.com/analytics/graphql-api).
+Users can review the execution history of their Cron Triggers in **Past Events** under [**Triggers**](https://dash.cloudflare.com/?to=/:account/workers) or through Cloudflare's [GraphQL Analytics API](https://developers.cloudflare.com/analytics/graphql-api).

 ![workers-past-events](./media/workers-past-events.png)

-Note: it can take up to 30 minutes before events are displayed in Past Events when creating a new Worker or changing a Worker's name.
+It can take up to 30 minutes before events are displayed in **Past Events** when creating a new Worker or changing a Worker's name.

-See [Metrics and Analytics](/learning/metrics-and-analytics) for more information.
+Refer to [Metrics and Analytics](/learning/metrics-and-analytics) for more information.